NDCLab/tfpca-tutorial/README.md

 |————————————`Flanker_resp_comparisons.m`

-Together, these three scripts compute "average power" (phase-locked) TF representations and decompose TF-PCA solutions for these TF representations. `run_Flanker_resp_AVGS_AMPL_theta_pcatfd` is the run script that is executed by the user, whereas`Flanker_resp_AVGS_AMPL_theta_DatasetDef` and 'Flanker_resp_comparisons' are scripts that act as parameter files called by the `run_Flanker_resp_AVGS_AMPL_theta_pcatfd` run script to load necessary parameters.
+Together, these three scripts compute "average power" (phase-locked power) TF representations and decompose TF-PCA solutions for these TF representations. `run_Flanker_resp_AVGS_AMPL_theta_pcatfd` is the run script that is executed by the user, whereas`Flanker_resp_AVGS_AMPL_theta_DatasetDef` and 'Flanker_resp_comparisons' are scripts that act as parameter files called by the `run_Flanker_resp_AVGS_AMPL_theta_pcatfd` run script to load necessary parameters.
 Specifically, `Flanker_resp_AVGS_AMPL_theta_DatasetDef` sets up various parameters, including the electrode_locations file to use, the TF transformation method to use, and the dataset name that will be used in all related outputs to 'data_cache', 'output_data', and 'output_plots'.
 Furthermore, `Flanker_resp_AVGS_AMPL_theta_DatasetDef` calls an additional script to perform filtering of the data (`preproc_filter').
 'Flanker_resp_comparisons' defines the parameters associated with plotting and statistical comparisons between condtiions (catcodes).

 In sum, `run_Flanker_resp_AVGS_AMPL_theta_pcatfd` is the run script executed by the user in order to compute average (phase-locked) power and decompose TF-PCA solutions.
 Before running `Flanker_resp_AVGS_AMPL_theta_pcatfd`, parameters should be edited in `Flanker_resp_AVGS_AMPL_theta_DatasetDef`, `preproc_filter`, and 'Flanker_resp_comparisons'.